-On an artistic/creative level, it is hugely important for me that I don’t have to earn my living with my music/my singing.
+On an artistic/creative level, it is now hugely important for me that I don’t have to earn my living with my music/my singing.
 If I sing, I sing, and I don’t need to care whether I am commercially successful.
 People can love my voice or hate it.
 They can enjoy the music I choose to sing, or they can be utterly bored – it doesn’t matter because my livelihood doesn’t depend on it.
 I sing almost every day, so it’s not that I stopped singing, and I never will.
 Creative work is a necessity for me, and I’d do it anyway – no matter if someone pays me for it or not (if you think this means I sing professionally for free, or sub-standard rates, you are mistaken though).
-This of course doesn’t exclude performing as such, but it excludes (for me personally) performing for money as a main goal.

-That’s not to say that everyone who loves performing and being in the centre of attention doesn’t have artistic integrity – far from it actually.
+That’s not to say that everyone who loves performing doesn’t have artistic integrity – far from it actually.
 It’s just the thought that you should be doing what you need to do anyway, no matter if you are commercially successful or not, no matter if people like what you do or not, and that no one should make you feel you have to change something about yourself or your music because “it will sell better”.
 [Tweet this!]

 I’d like to finish this post with a quote I read on VoiceCouncil Magazine recently: